Learn What is Basic Attention Token: The Most Comprehensive Guide Ever

 What is Basic Attention Token…

 Advertising is one of the most critical revenue models for most of the businesses online, however, to put it mildly, the advertising industry is a dinosaur.
 The model has not changed for years and is desperately in need of an overhaul.
 This is where Brendan Eich’s Basic Attention Token (BAT) is looking to change the game completely.
-BAT is looking to monetize attention by paying users for watching ads.
+Basic Attention token [BAT] is looking to monetize attention by paying users for watching ads.